 This support will come though LSCFT who work closely with service users to support their wellbeing needs, whilst Men’s Den in Colne are a group that supports men with mental health, addiction or any other issue causing anxiety and stress.
 Men’s Den is free to access every Wednesday at 6pm, at Open Door in Colne.
 Both services aim to improve and encourage relationships to reduce isolation.

-The football session, taking place at the Leisure Box, Brierfield will return from Tuesday 6th July at 1:30pm-2:30pm and be priced at £3 per session.
+The football session will take place at the Leisure Box, Brierfield every Tuesday at 1:30pm-2:30pm and is free to attend.